cyverse-archive/DiscoveryEnvironment/src/main/webapp/README.markdown

 3. set the <param-value> for <context-param> org.iplantc.logout-url to appropriate logout url provided by the CAS server.
 For example the logout url for our CAS server in auto.iplantcollaborative.org is https://auth.iplantcollaborative.org/cas/logout
 4. (optional) set the <param-value> for <context-param> org.iplantc.logout-forward to appropriate url.
 By default, it is set to http://iplantcollaborative.org
 5. set CAS Authentication Filter param casServerLoginUrl to appropriate CAS login  url.
 For example the logout url for our CAS server in auto.iplantcollaborative.org is https://auth.iplantcollaborative.org/cas/login
-6. set CAS Authentication Filter param serverName to ip address (along with port number if applicable) of the machine where this application is being deployed
+6. set CAS Authentication Filter param serverName to DNS (In cases where the server is not listed in the DNS then an IP address will work fine along with port number if applicable) of the machine where this application is being deployed
 7. set CAS Validation Filter param casServerUrlPrefix to appropriate CAS server prefix.
 For example, https://auth.iplantcollaborative.org/cas
-8. set CAS Validation Filter param serverName to ip address (along with port number if applicable) of the machine where this application is being deployed
+8. set CAS Validation Filter param serverName to DNS (In cases where the server is not listed in the DNS then an IP address will work fine along with port number if applicable) of the machine where this application is being deployed
 9. save web.xml.
 10. cd into <app-name>/WEB-INF/classes  and start editing belphegor.properties
 11. configure Belphegor to talk to appropriate Conrad services